Royal Kobayashi: Professional career

 Since Kobayashi was an amateur boxer, he was said to be suitable for professional for his hard punches.
-In 1973, Kobayashi ran into Yoshinori Takahashi who is the president of Kokusai Boxing Sports Gym established in Tokyo in 1971 at a sports massage clinic, and was encouraged to turn professional.
+In 1973, Kobayashi ran into Yoshinori Takahashi, who was the president of Kokusai Boxing Sports Gym (established in Tokyo in 1971) at a sports massage clinic, and was encouraged to turn professional.

 Kobayashi made his professional debut under the ring name Royal Kobayashi in an eight-round bout in February 1973.
 His first world title shot against WBA featherweight champion Alexis Argüello ended in a fifth round knockout loss, in front of 16,000 spectators at the Kuramae Kokugikan in Tokyo in October 1975.
 After the fight, Kobayashi stated that he felt as if he had been beaten with a chunk of ice.
 In February 1976, he made an expedition to Panama, and lost on points there.

 On October 9, 1976, Kobayashi moved down a weight class and dethroned Rigoberto Riasco as the WBC and lineal junior featherweight champion while being watched by 9,000 spectators at the Kuramae Kokugikan.
 He floored Riasco once with his left hook in the seventh round, and twice with his right hooks in the eighth round.
 However, he lost the title in his first defense against Dong-Kyun Yum via a majority decision at the Jangchung Gymnasium in Seoul, South Korea, on November 24 of that year.
 In January 1978, Kobayashi challenged Wilfredo Gómez to regain the WBC junior featherweight title in front of 10,000 spectators at the Kitakyūshū Municipal Gymnasium in Fukuoka, but was knocked out in the third round.

 Kobayashi went back to the featherweight division, and captured the OPBF title in April 1978.
 After defending that title once, he fought against Eusebio Pedroza for the WBA featherweight title at the Korakuen Hall in January 1979.
 However he quit after thirteen rounds with his face swollen by a barrage of blows in the eighth round.
 Kobayashi defended the OPBF title seven times in total, for about two and a half years.
 In his eighth defense in October 1981, he suffered a first round knockout loss and retired as a boxer.
 His manager Takahashi later told that he realized the importance of short punches when Kobayashi lost to Pedroza and when he brought up Leopard Tamakuma to be a world champion he taught it to him thoroughly.

+Professional boxing record

+Later life & death

+After retiring in 1981 with a record of 35-8 (27 KOs), Kobayashi worked as a trainer at the Yokohama Hikari Gym.
+He returned to his hometown of Kumamoto & worked as a security guard until his passing in 2020.